Film watched: Outlaw of Gor aka Outlaw

 Servo: (Getting annoyed) So our hero's name is WHAT, again?

 - Squick: Invoked by Mike and the bots, who have this reaction when Cabot and Talena make out.Crow: He dislocated his mandible!

 - Take a Third Option:Lara: There's a prisoner loose in the desert, and I want him back alive.
 Bring him to me and you shall receive 50,000 tusks.
 Dead?
 Nothing!

 Mike: Wounded?
 We can prorate it, we'll talk about that...

-- Throw It In: A few jokes are made of Jack Palance supposedly going off-script, like when he accuses the queen of acting like a "bitch in heat."
+- Throw It In: In-universe, a few jokes are made of Palance supposedly going off-script, like when he accuses the queen of acting like a "bitch in heat".